DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-12-10-the-lifecycle-of-entity's-state-in-hibernate.md

 2. Persistence Context

     A persistence context is a place that manages entities that currently, we are working with.
+A persistence context is created after calling **EntityManagerFactory.createEntityManager()** method.
 When a persistence context releases, entities under that persistence context will be in the detached state.

     Belows are some types of Persistence Context that we need to know.
     - Transaction persistence context